 Long ago as a tester, I was part of a team responsible for performing functional testing for an e-commerce website.
 Due to my expertise with testing various e-commerce applications, I observed a few things that could be added to the requirements to make the product better.
 As a diligent tester I raised them as requirement bugs and they were quickly rejected.
 Maybe they didn’t like my contributions, or maybe there was another reason, but I was heartbroken because I tried to help make the product better.

 Years later, I was in New York attending a leadership session where I learnt active communication has more probability of success than passive communication.
 Active communication starts with active listening, where you make a conscious effort to hear not only the words that another person is saying but, more importantly, try to understand the complete message being sent.
 Most of the time the communication is less effective because of poor listening skills of people involved in conversation and thus it makes it a very important skill to acquire.
-Here’s a video that explains the importance of active listening.
+Here’s a

 In my case above, I realised that if I had taken the missing requirements to the Product Owner asking for their input, listened to her and then engaging in a discussion, there would have been a better chance of getting the missed requirements addressed than only filing the requirement defects alone.